vmware-cmbu-seak/aria-automation/prepare-vm-template/README.md

 Scripts can be done "just run", however recommended executing line by line. because all environments has exceptions.

-## Admin Task When Day 2 Install/Update Software/Setting In Aria VM Images
+## Admin Task When Day 2 Install/Update Software/Setting In Aria VM Templates

 **Please clean garbage files such as pre-version packages**